martenframework/marten/docs/versioned_docs/version-0.5/development/reference/settings.md

 The default log level used by the application.
 Any severity defined in the [`Log::Severity`](https://crystal-lang.org/api/Log/Severity.html) enum can be used.

-The [development environment](../settings#environments) in new Marten projects is configured with the more verbose `Log::Severity::Debug` log level, as it provides valuable debugging information during development of the project.

 ### `middleware`

 Default: `[] of Marten::Middleware.class`